JabRef/jabref/docs/adr/0014-separate-URL-creation-to-enable-proper-logging.md

 * Good, because code inside the `try` statement stays the same
 * OK, because "Java by Comparison" does not state anything about it
 * Bad, because an additional try/catch-block is added to each catch statement
+* Bad, because needs a `throw` statement in the `URISyntaxException` catch block (even though at this point the exception cannot be thrown), because Java otherwise misses a `return` statement.

 ### Include URL creation as statement before the stream creation in the try-with-resources block